prmack/16pxls/README.md

 #### Tasks

 - `gulp cleanSVG` - Cleans SVG exported from Sketch
-- `gulp cleanIcons` - Used to remove all icons from folders (not .SVGs).
+- `gulp cleanIcons` - Used to remove all icons from folders (not .SVGs), useful if you only want to use a few SVGs.
 - `gulp iconList` - Creates a .JSON file of all icons in `/dist/svg/` folder, useful for fallbacks.
 Outputs to `dist/docs/assets/json`.
 - `gulp processIcons` - Runs multiple tasks, in order, cleaning SVGs, converting them to image files (including Retina), and optimising.
 You could run this if you decided to only use a certain number of icons rather than uploading all of them.